 Hutchison Telecommunications (Australia) Limited ("HTAL" or the "Company" (ASX: HTA), and together with its controlled entity, the "Group") reports a statutory net loss of \$398.4 million for the year ended 31 December 2022, compared with a net loss of \$21.7 million for the comparative year ended 31 December 2021.
-The increase in net loss for the current year is attributable to a \$444.6 million non-cash impairment loss recognised for the Group's 25.05%4 interests in TPG Telecom Limited ("TPG") which is partially offset by a \$67.6 million increase in share of net profit of equity accounted investments, net of tax.
+The increase in net loss for the year 2022 is attributable to a \$444.6 million non-cash impairment loss recognised to reduce the carrying amount of the Group's 25.05%1 interests in TPG Telecom Limited ("TPG") to its estimated recoverable amount

-Revenue represents interest income.
+HTAL's revenue represents interest income.
 For the year ended 31 December 2022, interest income increased to \$0.2 million from \$0.1 million for the comparative year ended 31 December 2021, driven by the increase in interest rates during the second half of 2022.

-Other operating expenses for the year ended 31 December 2022 decreased to \$1.7 million from \$1.9 million for the comparative year ended 31 December 2021.
-This is due to decrease in general expenses.
+HTAL's other operating expenses for the year ended 31 December 2022 decreased to \$1.7 million from \$1.9 million for the comparative year ended 31 December 2021.
+This is due to decease in general expenses.

-For the current year, the Group has determined the recoverable amount of its investments in TPG by reference to an indicative share price, including a significant influence premium given the parcel of shareholding and significant influence held by HTAL.
-As a result, the Group has recognised a non-cash impairment loss of \$444.6 million for the amount by which the carrying amount exceeds the recoverable amount.
-Further details are included in Note 4 to the Financial Statements.
+The Group has determined the recoverable amount of its investments in TPG at 31 December 2022 by reference to an indicative share price, including a significant influence premium given the parcel of shareholding and significant influence held by HTAL.
+As a result, the Group has recognised a non-cash impairment loss of \$444.6 million for the year 2022 for the amount by which the carrying amount exceeds the recoverable amount.

-HTAL accounts for its interests in TPG and Vodafone Hutchison (Australia) Holdings Limited ("VHAH")5 using the equity method of accounting.
-Under this method, HTAL's share of net profit (loss) of these equity accounted investments is reported in HTAL's consolidated statement of profit or loss and other comprehensive income.
-For the year ended 31 December 2022, share of net profit (loss) of these equity accounted investments, after consolidation adjustments, increased to a profit of \$47.7 million from a loss of \$19.9 million for the comparative year ended 31 December 2021.
+The Group's share of net profit/(loss) of the equity accounted investments, after consolidation adjustments, increased to a profit of \$47.7 million for the year 2022, from a loss of \$19.9 million for the comparative year 2021.
 This represented an increase of \$67.6 million, primarily driven by an increase in TPG's net profit resulting from one-off gain arising from the sale of its passive tower and rooftop assets.
-The net profit was partially offset by the higher net finance costs of VHAH.
-Further details are included in Note 10 to the Financial Statements.
+The net profit was partially offset by the higher net finance costs of Vodafone Hutchison (Australia) Holdings Limited ("VHAH")2.